annndruha/keenetic_wifi_telegram_logger/README.md

 * Just clone repo in several folders `git clone https://github.com/annndruha/keenetic_wifi_telegram_logger another_folder`
 * Change .env in every folder according to every router creds
 * It's pretty to use icons for many routers like `WIFI_NAME=🏠 HOME`

+For debug purpose you may explore what information script receive from router:
+* Go to your router web-interface at `https://<your_keenetic_domain>/webcli/rest`
+* Send POST request with line (UTL:rci/): `/show/ip/hotspot`